An analysis of AS YOU LIKE IT (Shakespeare) by Dr. Joseph Suglia

 “The seasons’ difference—as the icy fang / And churlish chiding of the winter’s wind, / Which even when it bites and blows upon my body / Even till I shrink with cold, I smile and say: ‘This is no flattery.
 These are counsellors / That feelingly persuade me what I am’” [II:i].

 Much like the internet, the Forest of Arden is a transformative, metamorphic space in which anyone can become anything that one wishes to become.
-It is an indifferent space prior to masculinity and femininity.
+It is an indifferent space that comes before masculinity and femininity.
+It is an indifferent space that comes before gender.
 In the forest, men behave in the way that women are expected to behave and women behave in the way that men are expected to behave.
-Jacques the Melancholy weeps when he considers a fallen deer — surely, this is an instance of a man acting in a way that would be considered feminine.
+Jacques the Melancholy weeps when he considers a fallen deer–surely, this is an instance of a man acting in a way that would be considered feminine.
 When the lioness tore flesh away from his body, Oliver reports to Rosalind-as-Ganymede and Celia-as-Aliena, Orlando fainted: “The lioness had torn some flesh away, / Which all this while had bled; and now he fainted / And cried, in fainting, upon Rosalind” [III:iv].
 Surely, fainting is generally, and falsely, regarded as a symptom of female psychology.
 And yet in the very same scene, exactly fifteen lines later, Oliver taxes Rosalind-as-Ganymede for swooning: “Be of good cheer, youth; you a man! you lack a man’s heart.”

 At another moment, Rosalind does indeed act in the way that a man is expected to act.
 The unwept tears of Rosalind tell us everything that we need to know about Rosalind’s “performance” as a man.
 It is a performance that ceases to be a performance, that erases itself as a performance, and becomes the reality of what is being performed.
 Rosalind: